Last updated on 16th November 2023

 Videezy boasts thousands of videos, including HD and 4K quality.
 It’s easy to search for a keyword from the homepage and you can also filter results with the handy tool bar on the left-hand side of the video results page:

-Videos are free for personal and commercial use, but attribution must be given to Videezy.
+Videezy is a free stock video website: videos are free for personal and commercial use – but attribution must be given.

 The best videos are marked as ‘Pro’ and to use these you need to sign up for a Pro account.
 Pro videos must be paid for in credits and the more credits you buy, the better value you get.
 You can also benefit from a Videezy Pro License which means you receive a commercial use license without having to give attribution.